Phoenix Arizona Process Server

 A process server does more than just hand people court papers.
 They also file court papers and retrieve documents.
 Still, serving legal documents is their most important task because if it’s done incorrectly the case could be thrown out of court.

-In Arizona, the Phoenix process server gives the individual two documents, a summons and a compliant.
-Unlike what we usually see on television, the process server does not need to physically put the documents in the hand of the person being served.
+In Maricopa County, the process server gives the individual two documents, a summons and a compliant.
+Unlike what we usually see on television, the document does not have to be put directly in the hands of the person being served.
 The server can leave the legal documents at their residence or with their lawyer.